Hip Dysplasia in Dogs: What It Is and How It’s Managed

 This constant friction causes significant wear and tear, eventually leading to pain, inflammation, and mobility problems.
 In serious cases, it can also lead to other orthopedic issues, such as canine arthritis.

-With that said, let’s learn more about hip dysplasia in dogs and what it’s all about.
+With that said, let’s learn more about dogs and hip dysplasia, including what it’s all about.

 What Causes Hip Dysplasia in Dogs?